m3dwards/longmynd.org/content/sites/shepherds-tump.md

 Downwind is very nice as the hill drops away as you run in a NE direction along the valley – with train stations along it

+The farm at the bottom landing fields has opened a cafe.
+Visit farmgate2kitchenplate for open hours.

 #### WARNING

 This area is used by low flying military aircraft on weekdays.